 Alice Springs is the perfect base to start Australian outback exploration.
 It is the biggest town in the Red Centre and closest to Uluru.
 The Traditional Owners of the Alice Springs area and surrounding MacDonnel Ranges are The Arrernte people.
 They lived in the area for about 30,000 years.
 The town got its name after Alice, Lady Todd, wife of the telegraph pioneer Sir Charles Todd.
 Alice Springs is famous for its unique cultural experience, incredible natural environment and wildlife.
 You should visit Art Gallery Hopping, Alice Springs Telegraph Station, experience camel rides, or take a hot air balloon flight with magnificent views of the Red Centre.

-You will be met at your Alice Springs accommodation by the driver and transferred to your Yulara (Uluru) accommodation.
+A private driver will collect you from your accommodation and transfer you to your Yulara (Uluru) accommodation.

 Your accommodation: Voyages Sails in the Desert